Systems-ShiftLab/pmfuzz_asplos21_ae/README.md

 The performance evaluation involves proprietary hardware and a large number of CPU cores for multi-threaded fuzzing.
 And, each workload has four design points for comparison and needs to be fuzzed continuously for 4 hours.
-The artifact repository provides that can schedule jobs on a cluster of machines to speed up the evaluation.
+The artifact repository provides scripts that can schedule jobs on a cluster of machines to speed up the evaluation.

 Software dependencies.